JacobAdams54/stock_project/README.md

 ## 📊 System Overview

 - **Deployment Diagram:** The app connects a React frontend with Firebase (hosting, Firestore, auth) and an AI server that handles prediction requests (_see diagram in SRS, p.8_).
-- **Data Updates:** Predictions refresh automatically at stock market open/close; users may request up to 5 manual updates per day.
+- **Data Updates:** Predictions refresh automatically at stock market open/close.
 - **Performance:** Firebase ensures real-time data sync, while the AI engine provides timely predictions with high reliability.

 ---